Blendify/blender-manual/blender_docs/manual/game_engine/physics/types/vehicle.rst

 Introduction
 ============

-The Vehicle Controller is a special :ref:`type of physics object <game_engine-physics-types>` that the Physics Engine (bullet) recognizes.
+The Vehicle Controller is a special :ref:`type of physics object <game-engine-physics-types>` that the Physics Engine (bullet) recognizes.

 It is composed of a *rigid body*